joy21fs/gd-frontend-202205/README.md

   &nbsp; meaning non-breaking space

 - UseRef hook and its usage
-  - we want to avoid setting input value with inputRef.current.value=”...” or using appendChild, removeChild, etc.) in a component instead of having React do that for you.
+  - we want to avoid setting input value with inputRef.current.value=”...” or using appendChild, removeChild, etc.) in a component instead of having React do that for us.
 This leads to inconsistencies between the actual DOM and the React virtual DOM which is very bad.
 - Still learning: useMemo vs. useCallback

 ## My Process